-The aim is to keep a record of participation, roles taken, degrees of difficulty, benchmarking scores and that participants may add to their resume.
+The aim is to keep a record of participation, roles taken, degrees of difficulty and benchmarking scores that participants may add to their resume.

-Since these events will be filmed then all participants will need to sign a release form.
+If there is agreement to film an event then all participants will need to sign a release form.